The Comprehensive Exam

 For students whose learning program does not suit an AMEB Comprehensive or Repertoire examination, AMEB Victoria offers a Performance Evaluation Program.
 The content of the Evaluation is customised to the needs of the student at the time.
 In-person Performance Evaluations are available in durations of 10, 20 and 30 minutes and are usually scheduled alongside AMEB Comprehensive and Repertoire examinations.

-Students now have the option of recording their performance and submitting a video for evaluation at any time between 1 February and 30 November.
-Enrollers select Series 50 Video Evaluations and enter the candidate for a 10-minute, 20-minute or 30-minute Performance Evaluation (Video), as required. <Read more about Performance Evaluation>
+Students now have the option of recording their performance and submitting a video for evaluation at any time between 1 April and 30 November.
+Enrollers select Series 60 – Video Exams and enter the candidate for a 10-minute, 20-minute or 30-minute Performance Evaluation (Video), as required. <Read more about Performance Evaluation>

 A teacher may register for a 30-minute personal consultation with an AMEB Examiner. <Find out more about Teacher Consultation>